utkdigitalinitiatives/Islandora_manual/README.md

 # Islandora-manual

-How to install, use, test and break Islandora.
+How to install, use, test and break Islandora & Islandora Modules